 Not an error, nor a dialectal term, nor nonstandard—all of which it has been labeled—complected still manages to raise hackles.
-It is an Americanism, apparently nonexistent in British English.
+It is an Americanism, almost nonexistent in British English.
 Its currency in American English is attested as early as 1806 (by Meriwether Lewis) and it appears in the works of such notable American writers as Mark Twain, O. Henry, James Whitcomb Riley, and William Faulkner.
-Complexioned, recommended by handbooks, has less use than complected.
-Literary use, old and new, slightly favors complected.
+The synonym complexioned, recommended by handbooks, appears now to be somewhat more common than complected in both literary and journalistic use.

 Examples of complected in a Sentence

 These examples are programmatically compiled from various online sources to illustrate current usage of the word 'complected.'
 Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback about these examples.